-Little by little, there fewer listed plants are visible here.
+Little by little, fewer individuals of some listed plants are visible here.

 First came the Giant Orchids, which went from 25 to 0 as a result of the heavy equipment used for mechanical clearing before the site's first burn in 2008.